taikedz/bash-builder/README.md

 ## What is this?

-Bash Builder is a tool to help writing bash scripts as multiple files, but combining and distributing as a single file.
+Bash Builder is a tool to help writing bash scripts as multiple files, but collating and distributing as a single file.

-Bash, as a language, lacks a usable mechanism to allow developing separate, loosely-related components in separate files, and building libraries of such files for re-use.
+Bash, as a language, lacks a usable mechanism to allow developing separate, loosely-related components in separate files, and building libraries of such files for re-use from searchable library paths.

 The Bash Builder project aims to provide such a structure:

-* combiner for assembling bash scripts using `#%include` statements
+* collater for assembling bash scripts using `#%include` statements
 * customizable search paths for inclusion of files
 * a default library of useful functions to make developing in bash clearer and cleaner
 * a utility to collect and bundle assets and external scripts into a single executable